-- A brief statement of the nature and scope of the research work on which the application is based, and an explanation of the interrelationship between the cited publications. - A statement about joint authorship of publications, and the extent of the applicant's contribution to the work.
+- Details of the applicant's academic qualifications. - A list of the publications to be submitted. - A brief statement of the nature and scope of the research work on which the application is based, and an explanation of the interrelationship between the cited publications. - A statement about joint authorship of publications, and the extent of the applicant's contribution to the work.